Coconut Neroli Hair Conditioning Balm: a nourishing leave-in conditioner made with virgin coconut oil

 This hair conditioning balm is wax-free, giving it a feather-light texture that melts immediately upon contact with skin.
 The melted balm can be used to moisturize dry hair, condition split ends, smooth errant strands, and promote a brilliant, glossy shine.
 Try applying the balm to dry or towel-damp hair for a deeply conditioning treatment.

 Our Coconut Neroli Hair Conditioning Balm is packed with beneficial ingredients.
 Squalene provides extra shine while Abyssinian oil promotes hair health.
 Neroli adds a bright and sunny aroma to this formulation as well as its mild scalp-balancing properties.
-The combination of our aromatic Coconut Select CO2 Extract, Royal Hawaiian Sandalwood, and our Moroccan Neroli Oil gives this simple leave-in conditioner a gorgeous scent.
+The combination of our aromatic Coconut Select CO2 Extract and our Moroccan Neroli Oil gives this simple leave-in conditioner a gorgeous scent.
 As always, you can easily customize this recipe by swapping out the aromatic ingredients for any fragrance or essential oil blend you prefer.

 Coconut Neroli Hair Conditioning Balm